 All of these entities likely have their own insurance companies as well, which further complicates this type of case.
 The insurance companies may also fight among themselves over which company is liable for the accident.

-If you are the victim, it may not matter which insurance company takes responsibility.
+If you are the injured individual, it may not matter which insurance company takes responsibility.
 However, if certain terms in a policy would deny or limit coverage, then you may have an interest in which insurance company is involved.
 Policy limits may also play a role as well.

 Responsibility of the Brake Manufacturer